whunmr/circa/about/syntax.md

     true
     :some_name

-Infix expressions are supported with C-like precedence.
+Infix expressions are supported. with C-like precedence:

-    4 + 1
-    4 * 1 + 3
+    1 + 2 * 3 / 4

 ## Comments

+Single-line comments start with `--`.

     -- this is a comment

+Multiline comments start with `{-` and end with `-}`.
+These can be nested.

+    {-
-    # this is also a comment
+    this is a

-Currently we support both `--` and `#` to start a line-wise comment.
-In the future we'll just pick one option.
+    multiline comment
+    {- with nested brackets -}
+    -}

 ## Color literals